 Weaknesses – Also internal factors of your control that can hinder your ability to fulfill your objectives.

-Scope – External factors that the organization or project should (or may) develop.
+Opportunities – External factors that the organization or project should (or may) develop.

 Threats – External factors beyond your control that may put a project or organization at risk.